VG-Xezo/AJGA-Web-Scraper/README.md

 The api relies on the way the website is structured on June 2023.
 Breaking changes can occur if the website is updated.
 The api will try to be updated as soon as these issues are made aware.
 However, please consider contributing to patch breaking changes.

 ## Credits
-Created by Xezo
+Created by Xezo.
 Thank you for viewing, downloading, or contributing to AJGA Web Scraper api.